mrxk/dev-env/README.md

 not persistent.
 The image and container maintained by these commands is distinct from the one managed by the `connect` and `spawn`family of commands.

-### Spawn style
+### Spawn type

 The following commands work together to create a persistant environment for running single commands.

- * `builds`: Build a spawn dev-env image in the current directory
+ * `rebuild --type spawn`: Build a spawn dev-env image in the current directory
  * `spawn`: Spawn a detached dev-env container in the current directory
  * `exec`: Exec a command via bash in a spawned dev-env container in the current directory
  * `stop`: Stop a spawned dev-env container in the current directory
- * `rms`: Remove a spawn dev-env container in the current directory
+ * `rm --type spawn`: Remove a spawn dev-env container in the current directory
- * `rmsi`: Remove a spawn dev-env container and its associated image in the current directory
+ * `rmi --type spawn`: Remove a spawn dev-env container and its associated image in the current directory

 The `spawn` command creates an image from the given environment (if one does not already exist) and then creates and starts a persistent container in the